All Episodes

 On everybody's part.

-We we'd never have built the majority if it was Newt Gingrich alone.
+We'd never have built the majority if it was Newt Gingrich alone.

-Well, I want I'm I'm really worried.
+Well, I'm really worried.

-I was not worried two or three weeks ago, and you you and I talked about this, you know.
+I was not worried two or three weeks ago, and you and I talked about this, you know, I was pretty optimistic.

 I mean, a tax cut is so basically easy to do compared, say, to repealing Obamacare, which is very hard to do, that I was optimistic until about a week ago that they would be able to get this done just because you're not optimistic anymore.

-No, I mean I'm worried now because I'm watching both the calendar start to slide.
+No, I mean, I'm worried now because I'm watching both the calendar start to slide.

-I don't know what Lindsey Graham says in private, but I know he just went golfing with the president.
+You know, and again, a good example you cited, I don't know what Lindsey Graham says in private, but I know he just went golfing with the president.

 Well, a lot of politics is pretending.

-And if you can get enough people to have a bunch of phonies that are in D.C., that's a shock.
+So we have a bunch of phonies that are in D.C.
+That's a shock.

-It was true of the founding fathers, too.
+Well, it was true of the founding fathers, too.

 Many of them have very strong feelings.

-But they also understand that they have an obligation that the country or they they should understand that the country is much bigger than they are, and that the requirements of this country right now mean if if we cannot pass a tax cut, I think 2018 becomes a very hard election, uh, because you both have nothing to show in practical accomplishment, and I think this economy is a little shaky.
+And that the requirements of this country right now, I mean, if we cannot pass a tax cut, I think 2018 becomes a very hard election because you both have nothing to show in practical accomplishment.

-But if if they campaign as the guys who can't get anything done while the economy decays, then I think they have a really tough election.
+But if they campaign as the guys who can't get anything done while the economy decays, then I think they have a really tough election.

 You know, here's my biggest complaint.